Business

 BUSI 603: Human Resource Management

-This course examines the establishment and operation of a total human resource program including various strategic HR functions such as recruitment, staffing, selection, talent management, performance, compensation, legal issues pertaining to employment, and determining the effective utilization of scarce resources in achieving the long term objectives of a business.
+This course examines the establishment and operation of a total human resource program including various strategic HR functions such as recruitment, staffing, selection, talent management, performance, compensation, legal issues pertaining to employment, and determining the effective utilization of scarce resources in achieving the long term objectives of an organization.

 BUSI 605: Management of Operations & Supply Chains